A Comprehensive Interpretation of Fermi-LAT Pulsars: Fundamental-Plane Death Border, Visibility Thresholds, and GeV-TeV

 \section{Introduction}

 The Fermi Large Area Telescope (LAT) has revolutionized our understanding of pulsars as powerful gamma-ray emitters.
 Since its launch, LAT has uncovered a rich and diverse population of gamma-ray pulsars, including young, energetic pulsars (YPs), and older recycled pulsars (the millisecond pulsars, MSPs), including radio-quiet pulsars.
-Through precise measurements of their spectra and pulse profiles, LAT has firmly established gamma-ray emission as a common characteristic of rotation-powered pulsars.
+Through precise measurements of their spectra and pulse profiles, LAT observations have shown that pulsed GeV gamma-ray emission is a common feature among energetic rotation-powered pulsars, although the observed sample is shaped by sensitivity and selection effects (e.g., beaming geometry).
 The energetic output of these pulsars peaks in the LAT band (photon energies of order GeV), providing the most direct constraints on the structure of their magnetospheres, the locations of particle acceleration, and emission models.
 Collectively, LAT pulsars serve as a powerful probe of magnetospheric physics across a wide range of evolutionary stages and physical parameters.

 In parallel with these observational breakthroughs, substantial theoretical progress has transformed our understanding of pulsar magnetospheres.
 A foundational step was the development of global solutions under the force-free (FF) approximation, where the plasma is sufficiently dense to enforce the ideal conditions $\vec{E} \cdot \vec{B} = 0$ and $E < B$ throughout the magnetosphere for local electric and magnetic fields $E$ and $B$.
 These FF models revealed the robust formation of a large-scale \textit{equatorial current sheet} (ECS) that emerges at and beyond the light cylinder\footnote{The light cylinder is the cylindrical surface where the corotation speed equals the speed of light, defined by $R_{\rm LC} = c / \Omega$, with $\Omega$ the stellar angular velocity.} \citep{1999ApJ...511..351C,2006MNRAS.368.1055T,2006ApJ...648L..51S,2009A&A...496..495K,2012MNRAS.420.2793K}.
 In this inherently dissipative structure, magnetic reconnection and particle acceleration can naturally take place \citep{1996A&A...311..172L,2002A&A...388L..29K,2010ApJ...715.1282B,2010MNRAS.404..767C,2011MNRAS.412.1870P}.